NFL Free Agent WR Dez Bryant Does Not Regret Spurning Baltimore Ravens’ Offer

 Dez Bryant is still without an NFL team and it is all his doing.
-The former Dallas Cowboys’ star is holding out hope that changes soon.
+The former Dallas Cowboys star is holding out hope that changes soon.
 How soon Dez Bryant signs with a team will hinge on what type of free agency offer he is willing to accept.

-A week before the NFL draft Dez Bryant turned down a multi-year offer (courtesy of ESPN) from the Baltimore Ravens.
-After the news broke that Bryant said no to the Ravens it was reported that he was only interested in taking a one-year deal.
+A week before the NFL draft, Dez Bryant turned down a multi-year offer (courtesy of ESPN) from the Baltimore Ravens.
+After the news broke that Bryant said no to the Ravens, it was reported that he was only interested in taking a one-year deal.

 Turning down more security with the Baltimore Ravens in order to be a free agent in 2019 has come back to haunt Dez Bryant thus far.
-Nevertheless, it is a decision that Bryant does not regret (courtesy of NFL.com).
+Nevertheless, it is a decision that Bryant does not regret (courtesy of the NFL website).

 The Baltimore Ravens presented a good opportunity for Dez Bryant.
 With only Michael Crabtree and Willie Sneed, who were added as free agents, the Ravens had no one proven at the receiver position.
 Bryant could have come onto the Ravens with a chance to become their No. 1 receiver.

-Be able to re-enter free agency had to be on Dez Bryant’s mind when he turned down the Baltimore Ravens’ offer.
+Being able to re-enter free agency had to be on Dez Bryant’s mind when he turned down the Baltimore Ravens’ offer.
 It should be debatable about his preference to sign a one-year deal, however.
 Bryant could have asked the Ravens to structure the contract in a way where both sides could walk away after the end of the season.

 Nope not 1 bit and very appreciative for the offer. .. what’s crazy is how reports like this will try to tarnish someone character.. the slight jab saying it’s not easy to get along with.